 3.1.1 Revolution Configuration

-The Revolution configuration utility provides the preferred method for configuring the IQ plus 390-DC indicator.
+The Revolution configuration utility provides the preferred method for configuring the indicator.
 Revolution runs on a personal computer to set configuration parameters for the indicator.
 When Revolution configuration is complete, configuration data is downloaded to the indicator.